zjzhao1002/Machine-Learning-from-Scratch/Gradient_Boosting_Regressor/README.md

 \hat{y}_i = F(x_i),
 ```
 where $$\hat{y}_i$$ is the predicted values of this model.
-As other machine learning models, to train the model $$F$$, we have to minimize a lost function.
+As other machine learning models, to train the model $$F$$, we have to minimize a loss function.
 For a regression model, a useful option is the mean squared error (MSE):
 ```math
 L_\text{MSE} = \frac{1}{n}\sum_{i}(y_i-F(x_i))^2